Medical Patient Modesty - a non-profit organization to improve patient modesty in medical settings

 Inguinal hernia - It is a hernia that occurs when the membrane that separates the abdominal cavity that holds the intensities breaks open and allows protrusions into the groin region.
 The cause of the hernia is usually related to a weakness of the peritoneum which separates the abdominal cavity from the groin area.
 The peritoneum will stretch and rupture, usually from lifting something heavy or straining.
 When a hole occurs in the peritoneum the intestines or bowels can be pushed through the opening down into the groin.
 You will feel a soft lump; which may be painful or may not.
 Usually there is more pain if you stretch, cough, laugh, lift something heavy or strain yourself in any way.
 (Source: Inguinal Hernia)

 It is pretty easy for a boy to tell if he has a hernia without a doctor's help.
 Adolescent boys should be taught to self-examine for testicular lumps and hernias and if they have a problem, they can always go to see a doctor.
 Kids will know if they have a hernia if it is significant.
 If it is too small for them to notice, nothing need be done unless they have some pain.
 Small hernias can usually be left alone.
-Check out the following articles about how you can determine if you have a hernia: How to Check for a Hernia and How to Tell If You Have an Inguinal Hernia.

 Sports hernia - This type of hernia occurs with the weakening of the muscles or tendons in a thin region of the abdominal wall.
 Once overexerted, a muscle tear occurs inside the groin.
 The overexertion occurs because of a losing battle with the adductor muscles of the thigh.
 The oblique muscles attach at the pubis in the groin.
 When contracting, they pull up on the pubis as the trunk flexes and rotates.
 Adductor muscles also attach at the pubis.
 The muscles pull on the pelvis from below as they work to move the femur medially toward the body.
 When both oblique muscles and adductor muscles contract at the same time, a tug-of-war of the pelvis ensues.
 Because athletes tend to focus on strengthening the lower body more so than the trunk, the adductor muscles are typically stronger.
 As a result the weaker oblique muscles tear, resulting in a sports hernia.
 A sports hernia is probably the least understood of all the injuries that involve professional level and collegiate level athletes.
 A sports hernia is a tear to the oblique abdominal muscles.
 Unlike a traditional hernia, the sports hernia does not create a hole in abdominal wall.
 As a result, there is no visible bulge under the skin.
 This means making a definitive sports hernia diagnosis is difficult.
 (Source: Understanding the Often Misunderstood and Misdiagnosed Sports Hernia)

 "A sports hernia rarely causes any visible bulge in the muscle wall, so it is often overlooked for some time before it is diagnosed.
 The most common symptom of a sports hernia is a dull, aching pain in the lower abdomen or groin that gradually increases in severity.
 This pain generally increases with exercise or activities such as running or weight lifting."
+(Source: What is a Sports Hernia)

 A hernia check at a physical exam cannot help to find a sports hernia.
 A sports hernia is found based on a guy's complaint of pain in the groin and abdomen.